dmattox10/tacotaco/README.md

 - Populate the DB from the list of files we want
 - Parse markdown files (a shame there's no metadata!)

-__What I'd Show Off__
-The randomization functions in tacoController.js are very clean, some of my best work.

 ## Getting Started
 APP_PORT must match SECOND port declaration in docker-compose.yml